yaochenzhu/yaochenzhu/README.md

 ### Hi there, this is Yaochen!
 I'm:
- 🔭 A master student at Wuhan University,
+ 🔭 A post-graduate student at Wuhan University,
  🌱 An amature guitar player that happens to know how to code,
  😄 A novice researcher of Data Mining, RS and MM.